GCSEEnglish

 Key Concepts

-• 2Analyze the effect of word choice
+• 2Analyze the effect of specific word choices.

-• 3Consider the tone and mood
+• 3Consider the tone and mood created by the language.

 Simple Explanation